Rick-Anderson/Report/kt.md

 Each time a new ASP.NET Core product version is released, a new moniker is needed to support versioned content for that release.
 These monikers are managed in the [Docs Portal Monikers page](https://ops.microsoft.com/#/monikers).
 Filter that page's table using a **Platform** value of *dotnet* and a **Family** value of *ASP.NET*.
 The resulting monikers are shared by the conceptual docs and the API ref pages.

 Speaking of versioning, [this section of *docfx.json*](https://github.com/dotnet/AspNetCore.Docs/blob/main/aspnetcore/docfx.json#L100-L105) supports the version selector in the ASP.NET Core conceptual docs.
+EDIT: `docfx.json#L100-L105` doesn't exist

 ## Automatic labeling of GitHub issues